The Gods Return

 The Gods Return is the ninth and final book in the Lord of the Isles Saga by David Drake.
-It was published in 2008 by Tor Books; the third books of the Crown of the Isles.
+It was published in 2008 by Tor Books, the third book of the Crown of the Isles.
 It follows the stories of Garric, Sharina, Cashel and Ilna in the newly changed world that was once the Isles and is now a great continent: the Land.